AnujiOS/iOS-Developer-Portfolio/README.md

 # iOS-Developer-Portfolio
 👋 Hi!
-I'm a self-taught iOS Developer.
+I'm a self-taught iOS Software Engineer.
 I have 7+ years of experience in iOS App developement.
 Here's a bit of what I've been working on.

 # [AI-Handy](https://www.ploonet.com/son)